How Does the Majestic Golden Monkey’s Golden Glow Capture the Magic of the Forest? (2025)

 Signalling, social cues, and mating

-Biological perspective on the golden glow
+Biological perspective on the golden appearance

 AspectKey MechanismsTypical MethodsEcological Role

-Behavioural Ecology: How Appearance Affects Social Life
+Behavioural Ecology: How Appearance Influences Social Life

-Group cohesion, grooming, and visual communication
+Grooming, cohesion, and visual communication

-Observational study methods used in primate research
+Observational methods in primate behavioural research

 Endangered Primates and Conservation Challenges